Under the Radar Report investment newsletter

 Why Small Caps?

-Investing is about making money and here are some key points which explain why small caps should be a component of every investors' portfolio:
+Investing is about making money and small caps need to be a component of every investors' portfolio:

 - A lack of information…The Australian small cap market is notoriously inefficient.
 Unlike bigger companies, few, if any analysts' forecasts exist for its revenues and profits.
 There is also little idea of whether or not the company will need to come to investors for capital.